hpolatt/crm-app/README.md

 ## ⭐ Show Your Supportcd backend

-dotnet watch run --project CrmApp.API
+dotnet watch run --project PktApp.API

 If you find this project helpful, please give it a star!```